 You will be expected to rehearse out of College hours.
 A commitment to this is essential.

-- We also have a dance specific dance classroom with projector, interactive whiteboard and professional works library.
+We have a dedicated Dance studio that is purpose built with sprung floor, mirrors and air-conditioning.
+We also have a dance specific dance classroom with projector, interactive whiteboard and professional works library.

 During the course a number of visits and workshops will be arranged which will require students to contribute towards travelling and ticket costs.
 Dance attire (leggings, top, leotard) is required by all dance students.
 Students are encouraged to purchase a Performing Arts top at the beginning of the year.
 The professional technique classes run each term at a reduced cost and bursaries are available to students who need it.

 We have strong links with 3rd Stage Dance Company, and Bristol School of Performing Arts (BSPA) as well as many local theatre companies and professional dance companies.
 Students benefit from regular workshops, visiting speakers, exciting performance opportunities and theatre trips.
 A contribution towards costs of these will always be relayed prior and in good time.

 Many students progress to Dance and Performing Arts courses at university or Performing Arts colleges.
 Whilst a performer’s career can be brief, a career or vocation, in the dance industry can last your entire life.
 Skills learnt lead to employment in Education, PR, Marketing, Creative Administration, Events management or many roles requiring communication and a creative outlook.